TheOdinProject/curriculum/ruby/basic_ruby/debugging_with_vscode.md

 ### Debugging with vscode-rdbg

-#### Step 1: Installation
+#### Installing the VS Code debugger

-1. Go to your [VSCode Extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) and install the [Ruby LSP](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) extension.
-This is an LSP (Language Server Protocol) which gives you autocompletion as you type ruby code in your editor along with some other useful features.
+1. Go to your [VSCode Extensions](https://code.visualstudio.com/docs/editor/extension-marketplace), and install the [Ruby LSP](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) extension.
+This is an LSP (Language Server Protocol) that gives you autocompletion as you type ruby code in your editor along with some other useful features.

-1. Before installing `vscode-rdbg` extension let's fulfill its requirements first.
-You need to install the latest `debug` gem and `rdbg` command should be in `$PATH` environment variable.
-A command in `$PATH` can be called from any directory.
+1. Before installing the `vscode-rdbg` extension, we need to fulfill a couple of requirements.
+You need to install the latest `debug` gem, and the `rdbg` command should be in your `$PATH` environment variable.
+A command that is in `$PATH` can be called from any directory.

    ```shell
    gem install debug